Codeception/Codeception/docs/08-Customization.md

 ?>
 ```

-A group class can be created with `php codecept.phar generate:group groupname` command.
+A group class can be created with `php codecept generate:group groupname` command.
 Group class will be stored in `tests/_support/Group` directory.

 A group class can be enabled just like you enable extension class.
 In file `codeception.yml`: